taw10/morningtown/README.md

 Operation
 ---------

 Connect the Pico to any USB power supply.
-All three LEDs (red, green and the one on Pi board itself) will light briefly.
-The device will then attempt to connect to the WLAN and synchronise its clock
+The board LED will light briefly, followed by the red LED (if a DS3231 real-time clock is detected) and green (to indicate the Pico's RTC is running).
+If applicable, the device will then attempt to connect to the WLAN and synchronise its clock

-When the (optional) test button is pressed (and held), the board LED will indicate a current WLAN connection, the green LED will indicate that NTP is synchronised, and the red LED (hopefully not lit) indicates some kind of error condition.
+When the (optional) test button is held, the LEDs indicate as follows:
+* Red: NTP synchronised if applicable, otherwise always on.
+* Green: RTC time OK (regardless of source).
+* Board LED: WLAN connected if applicable, otherwise always on.

 Licence